auyylaso/Nimbus-Up-keep/README.md

-# Nimbus v1.5 - Free and open-source CS:GO hack
+# Nimbus up keep - Free and open-source CS:GO hack

 <p align="center">
 <img src="https://i.imgur.com/ESizHuv.jpg">
 </p>

-## What is Nimbus?
+## What is Nimbus up keep?

 It is a fork of Fuzion, keeping the style and mentality.
 The difference being is the added features.
+This is purely a fork of Nimbus since the original dev moved onto new things.
+This fork keeps the cheat working in newest version that's all.

 ## Updates - v1.5:
 - New menu